staudt/2Note/README.md

 # 2Note
-2Note is minimal note taking app for your browser (you can even run as a plain HTML).
-It allows multiple notes and allows you to use the tab key (YAY!).
+2Note is minimal note taking app for your browser (you can even run as a plain HTML, using in-browser storage).

+It allows you to keep multiple notes and even lets you use the tab key (YAY!).

 Develoment has just started, so it is not very usable right now.